-The Structure Plan achieves an average residential density of 18.8 dwellings per gross urban zoned land, and 31 per residential zoned land.
+The Structure Plan is able to achieve an average residential density of approximately 17.8 dwellings per gross urban zoned land, and approximately 31 per residential zoned land.
 This achieves and exceeds the density targets set out under higher order planning frameworks, including Directions 2031 and Beyond, Perth and Peel @ 3.5 million, Liveable Neighbourhoods and the draft East Wanneroo DSP.